logoBack to App page

 My Requests Extension - Priority as column

-The description is now displayed in the tooltip while the icon is visible as column’s value.
+When the Priority icon is displayed as Tooltip on the page with requests, its description is displayed in the tooltip while the icon is visible as column’s value.

 My Requests Extension - Priority field as tooltip